Calculate Similarity Between Article Elements Using spaCy

-In this Python SEO tutorial, we’ll walk through a Python script that uses SpaCy to calculate similarity metrics between content keywords and the body of an article.
-This analysis can help SEOs and content creators assess content relevance and keyword alignment.
+In this Python SEO tutorial, we’ll walk through a script that uses SpaCy to calculate similarity metrics between content keywords and an article’s body.
+This analysis helps SEOs and content creators assess content relevance and keyword alignment.

-Using Natural Language Processing (NLP), we’ll compute similarity scores to gauge how well keywords match the main content.
-This script leverages multi-processing to speed up the processing of large datasets.
+Using natural language processing (NLP), we’ll compute similarity scores to gauge how well keywords match main content.
+The script leverages multi-processing to speed up the processing of large datasets.

 Requirements and Assumptions

-2. CSV File of Content Data: A CSV file (blog_data.csv) with columns body_text, primary_keyword, and topic_clusters to analyze.
+en_core_web_mdlanguage model. - CSV File of Content Data: A CSV file (

 Step 1: Install SpaCy Language Model

-First, download the SpaCy language model en_core_web_md, which will calculate vector similarities.
+First, download the SpaCy language model en_core_web_md, which provides vectors used for similarity calculations.

 !python -m spacy download en_core_web_md > /dev/null